nuclear-multimessenger-astronomy/nmma/doc/installation.md

 * import nmma.em.analysis
 * import nmma.eos.create_injection

 NOTE (Okay, last one!): if everything is ok, it's the end of the installation.
 But in case it shows that such-and-such modules are absent, feel free to install those modules by visiting their anaconda documentation and install those with their given commands.
 In case modules like afterglowpy and dust_extinction are needed, don't hesitate to do it with pip (normally it shouldn't happen), but some modules may not install correctly in case of disturbance.

+Please pay special attention to the `import nmma.em.analysis` and make sure that it does not generate any errors.

 Unfortunately, due to the web of package requirements that NMMA depends on, running setup.py does not typically finish without errors the first time through.
 Experience has shown that in the vast majority of cases, simply pinning versions such as: